dudeperf3ct/dudeperf3ct.github.io/sensei/steve_jobs.md

 Love what you do, do what you love.

+I want to put a ding in the universe.
+Your time is limited, so don’t waste it living someone else’s life.
+Don’t be trapped by dogma — which is living with the results of other people’s thinking.

 Start your business when you are young.

 Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.